apache/incubator-devlake-website/docs/Configuration/Tutorial.md

 3. Adding Transformations (Optional): Add transformation rules for the data scope you have selected in order to view corresponding metrics
 4. Setting the Sync Policies: Set the sync frequency, time range and the skip-on-fail option for your data

+For detailed instructions of each data source, please go to their individual configuration docs from the sidebar.

 ### Step 1 - Add Data Connections
 There are two ways to add data connections to your Blueprint: adding them during the creation of a Blueprint and adding them separately on the Data Integrations page.
 There is no difference between these two ways.